0-ana/roll-dice/README.md

     - search for the repository name and click the connect button
     - scroll to the bottom of the deploy page and click Deploy Branch to deploy manually
     - click View to view the deployed site

+## Deployment bug
+- during deployment no bugs were found